TxnLab/use-wallet/CONTRIBUTING.md

 ## Suggesting New Features

-If you would like to suggest a new feature or enhancement for `@biatec/avm-wallet`, please follow these guidelines:
+If you would like to suggest a new feature or enhancement for `avm-wallet`, please follow these guidelines:

 - Use a clear and descriptive title for the issue to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
-- Provide specific examples to demonstrate the steps or point out the part of `@biatec/avm-wallet` where the enhancement could be implemented.
+- Provide specific examples to demonstrate the steps or point out the part of `avm-wallet` where the enhancement could be implemented.

 ## Development

-If you want to contribute to `@biatec/avm-wallet`, please follow these steps to get started:
+If you want to contribute to `avm-wallet`, please follow these steps to get started:

 - Fork the repository.
 - Clone the repository.